 - Large price changes

-You’ll also have access to the Fool’s research page, which presents premium articles and reports that relates to US stocks.
+Additionally, you’ll get have access to the Fool’s research page, which presents premium articles and reports that cover most US stocks.

-Their reports page is very interesting and presents numerous trending topics in our society such as virtual reality and self-driving.
+Their reports page is very interesting and presents numerous trending topics in our society such as virtual reality and self-driving cars.

 For example, they released a playbook that presents a few stocks that could benefit from Trump’s presidency!

-This page is useful in creating the bridge between investing and the innovative/trending topics of our time.
+This page is useful for creating a bridge between investing and the innovative/trending topics of our time.

 The Stock Advisor (SA) also includes access to the community page, where you can use discussion boards to communicate with other Fools.